The Kindness Patrol is a yearly event designed to encourage kids to deliver random acts of kindness to members of the community.

 We would like to thank our sponsors who have helped make our annual event possible.

 We want to inspire everyone, everywhere to spread kindness in their communities.

-This year, we are giving out flowers with inspirational notes attached to everyone we meet.
+This year, we are gave out flowers with inspirational notes attached to everyone we met.
 Here’s a ready-made note for you to download and print for your own Kindness Patrol.

 Just print, cut, hole punch and attach to your flower stem (we like to use a kitchen twist-tie) or give the note out as is.
 Who doesn’t love to hear, or receive, a kind word?!

 Feel free to pull out your markers and crayons and get creative.
 Give your notes your own special twist.

 And don’t forget to share your kindness by posting your pics on Instagram, Facebook and Twitter.
 Be sure to tag us @clinicallyhappy #KindnessPatrol #weneedyourkind